 - Provide technical support to the CERMES in insectary management and report-writing with NMCP supervision;

 - Conduct a refresher training in entomological collection methods;

 - Support an advanced laboratory training for experienced entomologists at CERMES provided by the University of Notre Dame to ensure total capacity building on all PCR and ELISA techniques as well as the interpretation of PCR results as requested by CERMES;

-- Promote and support the NMCP to set up a vector control working group and help organize two meetings of the group, to review country national data for decision making.
+- Support the organization of two meetings of the vector control working group, to review country national data for decision making.

 - Coordinate with the NMCP and PMI Impact Malaria project to organize and carry out an integrated bi-annual supportive supervision including ITN Continuous Distribution follow-up in the two PMI focus regions (Dosso and Tahoua);